apache/shardingsphere/docs/blog/content/material/committer.en.md

 （http://people.apache.org/committer-index.html）

-Of the millions of engineers in the world, only a very small number of people can become committer with these privileges, is it tempting?
+Of the millions of engineers in the world, only a very small number of people can become a committer with these privileges, is it tempting?

 Imagine if your friends see your name when they browse the Apache website, or when you send emails to the interviewer, they will have a feeling of unconsciousness, and the image will immediately become tall and woody!